apache/cloudberry-site/docs/cbdb-linux-compile.md

 ## Step 3.
 Perform prerequisite platform tasks

-After you have installed all the dependencies for your operating system, it is time to do some prerequisite platform tasks before you go on building Cloudberry Database.
-These operation include manually running `ldconfig` on all platforms, creating the `gpadmin` user, and setting up a password to start the Cloudberry Database and test.
+After you have installed all the dependencies for your operating system, it is time to do some prerequisite platform tasks before you go on building Apache Cloudberry.
+These operation include manually running `ldconfig` on all platforms, creating the `gpadmin` user, and setting up a password to start the Apache Cloudberry and test.

 1. Make sure that you add `/usr/local/lib` and `/usr/local/lib64` to the `/etc/ld.so.conf` file.